Philosophy Skin Care Review: Healthy Skin, That’s Our Philosophy!

 Philosophy Renewed Hope in a Jar Review

 This product name may be vague but let me tell you, it’s worth buying.
-It helps to heal and renew your skin, and can get rid of wrinkles, blemishes and discoloration on your face.
+It helps to heal and renew your skin, and can get rid of wrinkles, blemishes, and discoloration on your face.
+This is partly thanks to the fact that the formula contains hyaluronic acid.
+A 2012 research article examining the effects of hyaluronic acid in skin aging reveals the ability to HA to facilitate and enhance skin moisture levels.

 Philosophy says it gives you a long-lasting glow, but my skin is dry, so it just looks moisturized (not that I’m complaining).
 This product has ingredients to make your pores smaller, which prevents blackheads or acne from forming.
 Now that you know everything it does for you, the product name makes more sense, doesn’t it?
 It gives you renewed hope for a perfect complexion when you’ve given up after countless failed attempts with other products.
 Classic Philosophy!